Comprarteam/comprartim/README.md

 ## Install the project

 Recommended use yarn but you can use npm.
+For development you should use yarn.

 ```
 > yarn install